 smartgeber Logo

-Reverse engineering relevance: Still Vital?
+Reverse engineering relevance: A modern perspective

 Is reverse engineering still relevant?